xpack/update-checker-ts/README.md

 To speed up things, the `node_modules` folder is cached between builds.

+The tests are performed with node 8, 10, 12.

 ### Standard compliance

 The module uses ECMAScript 6 class definitions.